Honey, I Shrunk the Audience!: Synopsis

-Viewers enter the Imagination Institute's theater for the Inventor of the Year Award Ceremony, in which professor Wayne Szalinski is receiving the award.
+Viewers enter the Imagination Institute's theater for the Inventor of the Year Award Ceremony, in which Professor Wayne Szalinski is receiving the award.
 Attendees are asked to don their "safety goggles" (3D glasses) in preparation for the scientific demonstrations.
 The show opens with the crew of the show searching for Wayne, when he suddenly flies on stage miniaturized and in a transportation device called a Hoverpod.

-He accidentally drops the control box which sends him and the machine flying off behind the stage out of control.
-Then the show starts with Christie Smithers introducing Dr. Nigel Channing.
+Wayne accidentally drops the control box, which sends him and the machine flying off behind the stage out of control.
+Then the show starts with reporter Christie Smithers introducing the chairman of Imagination Institute, Dr. Nigel Channing.
 Dr. Channing welcomes the audience and introduces Wayne.
 The Hoverpod comes back and destroys the neon "Inventor of the Year Award" sign over the audience (at first only some letters are knocked out, leaving "NERD" spelled diagonally).
-Dr. Channing attempts to introduce Diane, Wayne's wife, but she says that she has to go and help find Wayne.
+Channing attempts to introduce Diane, Wayne's wife, but she says that she has to go and help find Wayne.
 She takes Quark, the family's dog with her.
-Dr. Channing then introduces Wayne's sons, Nick and Adam.
-Nick, Wayne's oldest son, has a pet snake named Gigabyte around his neck, because he didn't want to leave him in their van.
+Channing then introduces Wayne's sons, Nick and Adam.
+Nick, Wayne's oldest son, has a pet python named Gigabyte around his neck because he didn't want to leave him in their van.

 Nick then demonstrates his father's Dimensional Duplicator, a copy machine, to kill time while the crew searches for him.
-Wayne's youngest son, Adam, puts his pet mouse, Photon, in the copy machine and quickly multiplies into hundreds of copies.
-This does not go smoothly, and the audience ends up screaming with the loose mice running under their seats (which is really leg ticklers underneath the seats).
+Wayne's youngest son, Adam, puts his pet mouse, Photon, in the copy machine, and the mouse quickly multiplies into hundreds of copies.
+This does not go smoothly, and the audience ends up screaming with the loose mice running under their seats (which are really leg ticklers underneath the seats).
 To scare the mice away, Nick decides to use Wayne's Holo Pet Generator, which first takes the form of a cat, which then transforms into a lion, by accidentally giving the machine too much power, in the audience's faces.
 While the demonstrations go away, Wayne manages to use his shrinking machine to return himself back to normal size.
 He brings out the machine to demonstrate its uses by shrinking a family's luggage, saving space and money when traveling, hoping they will fit comfortably in the palm of his hand.